P1ger/soundGene/README.md

 ## Download

-soundGeneSingle and soundGeneDual can be downloaded as standalone applications for Mac OS at [this link] (https://drive.google.com/open?id=13ACVA16cLJI1FYRd-KncAER-LamD8UNU).
+soundGeneSingle and soundGeneDual can be downloaded as standalone applications for Mac OS at [this link](https://drive.google.com/open?id=13ACVA16cLJI1FYRd-KncAER-LamD8UNU).

 ## Acknowledgements

-Thanks to Bill Vorn for its [LifeTools externals for MaxMSP] (http://billvorn.concordia.ca/research/software/lifetools.html).
+Thanks to Bill Vorn for its [LifeTools externals for MaxMSP](http://billvorn.concordia.ca/research/software/lifetools.html).
 Evolve was used in soundGeneSingle and Mutation in soundGeneDual.